Tuesday, March 24, 2026

 2. Convert strategic objectives into execution

 Strategy becomes measurable actions.
-Leaders gain mechanisms to challenge, re-prioritize, and re-allocate—without drama.
+Leaders gain mechanisms to challenge, re-prioritize, and re-allocate.

 3. Create transparency and discipline